 The Grant Program strives to disseminate the funding in the most sustainable and meaningful way possible.
 For this, the Grant Program favors the actions that can pass the “10-year sustainability test”; in most cases, this excludes the short-term trainings and other one-time activities.
 However, the Grant Program may cover the training and other “soft” costs (i.e. transportation, etc.), if they are an essential additional component of the project (for example, project relates to construction of innovative irrigation system and training is necessary to explain its usage and transportation is necessary to bring it to the designated location).

 I didn’t make it until the deadline.
 When can I apply next?

 The grant applications are being received throughout the year.
-The advised deadlines however are arranged around the assessment deadlines: we advise our applicants to submit their proposals by the end of April or August each year (earlier applicants having more chance of winning due to more time for follow-up questions and examination).
+The advised deadlines however are arranged around the assessment deadlines: we advise our applicants to submit their proposals by the beginning of April or August each year (earlier applicants having more chance of winning due to more time for follow-up questions and examination).

 When will we be informed about final selection?